Physics 2 Course Info:

 Physics 2 is an algebra-based introductory course in physics typical of a second-semester course at the college level.
 As such, the pre-requisite for this course is Physics 1.

 Like Physics 1, Physics 2 places an emphasis on the understanding of what the College Board has identified as the "Big Ideas" and "Science Process Skills and Practices" needed by students as they move forward in other science courses.
-This differs from the large content coverage of the old Physics B course.
 Due to this emphasis, the student will find many activities in the workflow of each unit that emphasize a method of learning known as "inquiry-based instruction" in which students take time to investigate physics concepts impelled by their own curiosity.
 Additionally, our Physics 2 course requires that students practice and learn evidence-based scientific argumention skills as one aspect of scientific literacy.
 These skills are VERY important and are ALWAYS required on AP* Physics exams.
 Unfortunately, this emphasis is often not made in most physics classrooms, to the detriment of the student.

 This does not mean that the course doesn't cover problem-solving and conceptual analysis, as each of these are crucial in the study of physics.
 But the emphasis on the long-term retention of knowledge is the driving force behind the activities in each unit.
 Successful completion of this course will thoroughly prepare the student for the AP* Physics 2 exam administered in May of each year.